manics/wireguard-helm-chart/README.md

 - `wireguard.clientPeers`: Either the number of client configurations to generate, or a comma separated list of client names that will be used to generate the client configuration files, default `example1, example2`.
 - `wireguard.peerDns`: The DNS server to advertise to clients, default is the same as the Wireguard server (unlikely to work unless the DNS server is included in `accessibleIps`).
 - `persistence.enabled`: The generated server and client configuration files are stored in a persistent volume, default `true`.
+- `configFiles` is a map of `filename.conf: file content` to fully override the Wireguard configuration

 See [`values.yaml`](./values.yaml) for the full set of configuration parameters and defaults.